Applicability of Hydrodynamics in Hadronic Phase of Heavy-Ion Collisions: Introduction

-This article is organized as follows.
-Sec.~\ref{Sec2} details the formalism and methodology followed to estimate the hadronic phase lifetime and $K^* (892)^0$ yield.
-In Sec.~\ref{Sec3}, we present the results along with their discussion, and Sec.~\ref{sum} summarizes our study.
+The paper is organized as follows.
+Section~\ref{Sec2} details the equations derived for hydrodynamic calculations and the considerations that have been used to estimate the hadronic phase lifetime.
+Further, in Section~\ref{Sec3}, the formalism to obtain resonance yields at freeze out within a kinetic approach is detailed.
+In Section~\ref{Sec4}, we present the results along with discussions.
+Section~\ref{sum} summarizes the study.